How To Place An Image In Text With Photoshop 2026

 Step 1: Duplicate The Background Layer

 Open the image you want to place inside your text.
-With the image newly opened, if you look in your Layers panel, you'll see the image sitting on the Background layer, currently the only layer in the document:
+In theĀ Layers panel, your image sits on the Background layer.

 Step 2: Add A White Solid Color Fill Layer

-Next, let's add one of Photoshop's Solid Color Fill layers to use as the background for our effect.
-Click on the New Fill or Adjustment Layer icon at the bottom of the Layers panel:
+Add a solid background for the effect.
+Click the New Fill or Adjustment Layer icon at the bottom of the Layers panel.

-And because the Fill layer is sitting above both of our image layers, the document is now temporarily filled with white:
+Because the new Fill layer sits above your image layers, your document is temporarily filled with white.

 Step 3: Drag The Solid Color Fill Layer Below Layer 1